openshift/cincinnati-operator/docs/external-registry-ca.md

 this API in the [OpenShift documentation](https://docs.openshift.com/container-platform/4.3/registry/configuring-registry-operator.html#images-configuration-cas_configuring-registry-operator).

 Create a ConfigMap in the `openshift-config` namespace.
-Fill in your CA Cert and ConfigMap name, but keep the key, `cincinnati-registry`, because it's how Cincinnati locates your Cert:
+Fill in your CA Cert under the key `cincinnati-registry`, because it's how Cincinnati locates your Cert:
 ```yaml
 apiVersion: v1
 kind: ConfigMap